carlphilipp/be-my-chef/README.md

 This file contains all the application properties.
 Maven will inject the value of your local.properties into this fiel.
 The properties of that file should not be modified.

-###Maven
+###Maven profiles

-Two profils are definied in pom.xml:
-* local: The default one that should be used in local.
+* local: The default one that should be used in local
-* aws: The Amazon Web Service profil, used to deploy on the production server.
+* aws: The Amazon Web Service profil, used to deploy documentation and .war file on the production server

 ###Test